 - Work out where your limiting belief comes from

 - Test your assumption to find out whether it’s true or not

 - Remind yourself until the belief changes

 Note: A lot of limiting beliefs are changed through a breakthrough of some kind.
 For example, if you believe you’re not cut out to make music, and then you muster up willpower and put out a track that gets a lot of positive feedback, then your belief is likely to change on a visceral level.
 Don’t be afraid to simply ignore and push through limiting beliefs until you’re forced to realize that they’re false.

 Your creative block probably won’t disappear unless you do something about it.

 Your assignment for the end of chapter three is to pick one strategy and try it out.
 Ideally, pick a stage-specific strategy based on the severity of your creative block.
 If you’re not sure what stage you’re at, pick a general strategy.

 If you want to make things easy on yourself, choose the Five Minute Production Session strategy!

 Cool, now you have some strategies for dealing with creative block.
-The next step in improving your workflow and creativity is to get a free copy of the Producer’s Guide to Workflow and Creativity.
+The next step in improving your workflow and creativity is to get a copy of the Producer’s Guide to Workflow and Creativity.
 This post is from the third chapter in the book, but there’s a lot more to cover – like workflow, finishing music and originality.